adrianwebb/tis/README.md

 * Run from the Drupal web **docker** container
 * Run from the **/var/www/web** directory
+* Configurations are imported from and exported to the **/var/www/config** directory

 ```bash
 $ drush cex   # Export site configurations to top level config directory